 Using our libraries

-This page outlines things that anyone in a library should do in order to maintain a space that works for everyone.
+Help maintain a library space that works for everyone.
 We want our libraries to be reliable, fulfilling spaces of study that accommodate each students needs.
 To do that we must all work together, here is how we can do that.

 Be considerate

-We want everyone to feel comfortable in our libraries in order for them to have the most successful time studying they can.
-In order for this to happen we need all our users to be kind and considerate when using our spaces.
+We want everyone to feel comfortable in our libraries and have the most successful time studying they can.
+In order for this to happen, all our users should be kind and considerate when using our spaces.
 Here are things you can do.

-- When in a silent study area keep your phone on silent, even listening to a quick voicenote on the lowest volume setting or having your phone on vibrate can be distracting for those around you.
+• When in a silent study zone, keep your phone on silent, even listening to a quick voicenote on the lowest volume setting or having your phone on vibrate can be distracting for those around you.

-- No one likes a desk hog, there are plenty of study spaces that don't fill up so if you struggle to find a seat take a look through our range of Study spaces or ask a member of staff for recommendations.
+• No one likes a desk hog, there are plenty of study spaces that don't fill up, so if you're struggling to find a seat take a look through our range of Study spaces, ask a member of staff for recommendations or use the Find a study seat service to see which spaces are quieter.

-Did you know that at six of our libraries you can book desk seats?
+Did you know that you can book desk seats at six of our libraries?

 In ASSL, Education, Medical, Physics, Veterinary Sciences and Wills Memorial Libraries there is a Study space booking system where you can book a desk.
 You can reserve up to 20 hours of study desk space per week, subject to availability.